 100-XX= the percentage that Person B should pay

 Sounds complicated?
 Not at all!
 Let’s go back with our Rebecca and Avery example and you will see how easy it is when you put it in practice

 $8000 (Rebecca) + $5000 (Avery) = $13000 (Total Income)

 $5000 / $13000 = 0,3846

-Tips for couples dividing expenses based on their income
+Tips for couples splitting expenses based on their income

-- Subtract personal debts and student loans from the salary before calculating what percentage you should pay.
+- Subtract personal debts and student loans from the salary before calculating what percentage you should pay proportionally.
 While it is not fair to pay for the loans of your significant other, it is also true that these payments can take a substantial amount out of the monthly salary.
-I recommend you reading Juliet Del Rio’s sad story about how this discussion led her to a breakup at The Financial Diet
+I recommend you reading Juliet Del Rio’s sad story about how this discussion led her to a breakup at The Financial Diet.

 - Consider opening a joint account.
 It can be easier to simply transfer money from your personal account to the one you share with your partner and use it to pay shared bills.

 - Relax about it.
 After all, you love each other and you should trust that your loved one can watch your back.
 If your significant other is in charge of paying the 35% of everything and the apartment utilities represent 32% of the whole expenses, choose the easiest way and let him pay that while you pay the apartment rent.